 Loss-of-coolant accidents (LOCAs) are postulated accidents that result in a loss of reactor coolant at a rate in excess of the capability of the reactor makeup system from breaks in the reactor coolant pressure boundary, up to and including a break equivalent in size to the double-ended rupture of the largest pipe of the reactor coolant system.

 The spectrum of postulated leakage sizes within the reactor coolant pressure boundary has been divided in various ways depending on the selection of the acceptance criteria.
 Namely:

 - small break LOCAs (SB-LOCAs)

-LOCA conditions are associated with rapid decrease in system pressure, cladding balloning, rupture and high temperature steam oxidation.
+LOCA conditions are associated with a rapid decrease in system pressure, cladding ballooning, rupture, and high-temperature steam oxidation.
 In January 1974, the USNRC published 10 CFR 50.46 establishing acceptance criteria for the ECCSs for LWRs, addressing safety limits that must be assured under LOCA conditions:

 - Maximum zircaloy cladding temperature (Peak Cladding Temperature),

 - Maximum oxidation of cladding,

 - Maximum amount of hydrogen generated by chemical reaction of the zirconium alloy with water and/or steam,